Photo by Ephraim Mayrena from Unsplash

 Without any actual work, you’re not fooling anybody but losers like yourself.
 You shouldn’t have to share your plans simply because it’s not necessary.
 If you don’t want to be jeopardized or burdened, don’t put yourself in a position where you are.
 Get to where you want to be through doing instead of talking because we all know how cheap words can be when they’re not backed up by actions.

-MORE INCLINED TO FAILURE
+MORE INCLINED TO FAIL

 Once you tell anyone about your goals, you’re putting your priorities, objectives, and safety nets at risk.
 What happens is you want to impress them by making them think you’re going to do the impossible, the one thing people would bend over backward to witness you go from dream to reality.
 And by making that life-changing declaration, the social recognition and external validation you will inevitably receive will overwhelm and trick you into thinking you wouldn’t have to do anything else because, by the look on their faces, you’ve already made them proud (which is exactly what you wanted).